Who are we?

 Where are the Ursuline Sisters located now?

-The Ursuline Sisters of Louisville serve in Kentucky and six other states: Indiana, Iowa, Maryland, Nebraska, Pennsylvania and South Carolina.
+The Ursuline Sisters of Louisville serve in Kentucky, Iowa and Nebraska.
 They also support two missions in Peru, South America.